TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/monitors.md

 {{< note success >}}
 **Note**

-Quota threshold monitors are currently only supported by Tyk Classic APIs.
+Advanced quota threshold monitoring is currently only supported by Tyk Classic APIs.
 {{< /note >}}

 ## Configuring the quota consumption monitor

-To enable quota monitoring you will need to add a new `monitor` section to your Tyk Gateway configuration file (`tyk.conf`).
+To enable advanced quota monitoring you will need to add a new `monitor` section to your Tyk Gateway configuration file (`tyk.conf`).

 This has the following fields:
 - `enable_trigger_monitors`: set to `true` to have the monitors start to measure quota thresholds
 - `configuration`: a [webhook configuration]({{< ref "basic-config-and-security/report-monitor-trigger-events/webhooks" >}}) object
-- `global_trigger_limit`: this is a percentage of the quota that the user must consume for the webhook to be fired
+- `global_trigger_limit`: this is a percentage of the quota that the key must consume for the webhook to be fired
-- `monitor_user_keys`: set to `true` to monitor individual tokens, note that this may result in a large amount of webhooks
+- `monitor_user_keys`: set to `true` to monitor individual tokens (this may result in a large number of triggers as it scales with the number of user tokens that are issued)
-- `monitor_org_keys`: set to `true` to have global organisation quotas monitored
+- `monitor_org_keys`: set to `true` to monitor Organisation quotas

 For example: